-The designated WMO for the municipality is the Process Manager for Community Development, who oversees all things that are waste management related.
-The monitoring and oversees is being done, in the present of appointments in terms of the structure by Assistant Manager: Waste Management in the Makhado Local Municipality aided by Environmental Engineer: Waste Technician and three foremen especially in terms of illegal dumping.
-The Environmental Health section within the municipality assists in their own right by monitoring and prosecuting where necessary.
-Business compliance is monitored by a Law Enforcement Unit within Makhado Local Municipality well by Environmental Health section.
+The designated WMO for the municipality is the Waste Technician within Community Services, who oversees all things that are waste management related.
+The monitoring and oversees is being done, in the present of appointments in terms of the structure by Manager: Waste Management in the Makhado Local Municipality aided by three foremen especially in terms of illegal dumping.
+The function off Environmental Health has been moved from the local municipality to District Municipality.
+Business compliance is monitored by a Law Enforcement Unit within Makhado Local Municipality as well as by Environmental Health section from Vhembe District Municipality.